aardappel/lobster/docs/source/shooter_tutorial.md

 follow.

 So how do we get rid of all these globals?
-We could stick all these variables in objects.
+We could stick all these variables in objects (see `tut_obj.lobster`).
 And while that potentially improves some things (we can now initialize all state related to one level in a single object, guaranteeing simulatuous initialization), in the end we've replaced our globals with a single global that holds... more globals.
 Just because we hide things in an object doesn't make them less global, if there's only one copy of the variable and it is used everywhere then it is effectively global.
 The code hasn't really improved.

 Another trick to get rid of globals is to pass things as arguments instead.
 But looking at the code, there are no opportunities for doing so, since we'd there's